 Frequently Asked Questions

-What is a Licensed Midwife, and why don’t you work at the hospital?
+What is a Licensed Midwife?
+Do you work at the hospital?

 I chose to provide out-of-hospital midwifery care based on my observations and experiences in multiple birth settings over the years as a doula and birthing mother.
 Home visiting home birth care meets your family where you are in every way.
 It creates a relationship between midwife and family that I believe is responsible for heightened awareness and more positive outcomes.
 I am grateful for the place of Licensed Midwives in the local birth community, serving families where they want to be, and for the relationships I have with clinical providers who work best in the hospital setting and treat my clients so well when needed.